 Climate Change Anxiety

-Eco-anxiety is fairly common, and a poll conducted by the American Psychological Association (APA) found that 68 percent of adults have some amount of climate change anxiety.
-Not only that, but around 50 percent of young adults between the ages of 18 and 34 said that their anxieties about climate change impact their daily life.
+Eco-anxiety is an increasingly common mental health concern.
+A poll conducted by the American Psychological Association found that 68% of adults experience climate change anxiety.
+Around 50% of the young adults surveyed said that their anxieties about climate change impact their daily lives.

 Risk Factors For Climate Change Anxiety

 While anybody can experience the negative effects of climate change anxiety, some factors can increase one’s risk of developing symptoms.
 One of the primary risk factors is a pre-existing mental health disorder.
 Individuals living with depression, anxiety, or substance use disorder may have a better chance of experiencing eco-anxiety.

-Those whose livelihood depends on the climate and the environment are more likely to suffer from climate change anxiety.
-For example, a farmer or rancher whose income and success depends on weather may be more worried about drought than someone who works in an office building.
+Additionally, people whose livelihoods depend on a stable climate and healthy environment may be more likely to experience climate change anxiety.
+For example, a farmer or rancher whose income depends on the weather may be more worried about drought than someone who works in an office building.

 “Aaron is a climate-aware therapist and has helped me address climate anxiety and grief, among other concerns.
 Aaron has the wonderful ability to empathetically hold space for processing and also help one take practical steps forward.
 I appreciate his patience as well as his goal orientation.”